DataDog/documentation/content/en/dashboards/reporting.md

 Only users with the **Dashboard Report Write** permission can generate a report.
 This permission is turned on by default for Admins and off for all other roles.

 Images generated in reports show all data regardless of granular read restrictions.
-Datadog recommends limiting the report permissions to users who have no granular read restrictions on data.
+We recommend limiting the report permissions to users who have no granular read restrictions on data.
 To grant a user the **Dashboard Report Write** permission, create a new role with the **Dashboards Report Write** permission turned on and assign the user to this role.
 Alternatively, assign the **Admin** role to this user.
-To learn more about managing roles and permissions, read the [account management documentation][14].
+To learn more about managing roles and permissions, read our [account management documentation][14].

 {{< img src="dashboards/reporting/dashboard_permissions.png" alt="A screenshot of an individual user's permissions from within the organization settings page.
 The dashboards report write permission is highlighted under the dashboards section" style="width:100%;" >}}